-The Chief Executive Officer advises the Directors on all matters relating to the trust and its development.
+The Chief Executive Officer advises the Directors on all matters relating to the academy trust and its development.

-The Directors ensure good governance of the company and set policies.
+The Directors ensure good governance of the academy trust and set policies.
 They can also question implementation of policy where relevant.
 The Board of Directors has a Finance and Resources Committee and a Standards Committee with specific duties relating to their function.
 The committees have delegated powers so that action can be taken quickly whenever necessary.
-Further adhoc committees are set up from time to time to advise the Directors on very specific matters.
+Further ad-hoc committees are set up from time to time to advise the Directors on very specific matters.